 From reading accounts of the founders of Rime, it seems that their commitment was to the teachings, but not necessarily linked to the monasteries.

 During the few centuries before the Rime tradition began, Tibet’s greatest monasteries held equal economic and political power.
 The Gelukpa tradition had begun to take the lead in this regard.
 The fearlessness of the Rime founders to go against the grain from exclusive sectarianism to the inclusive non-biased Rime approach to Tibetan dharma is profound.
-As we read above about the Second Dalai Lama, the Rime movement was not unprecedented, but sprang from a much more oppressive atmosphere during the time of Jamgon Kongtrul and his colleagues due to the stagnation of sectarianism that had befallen Tibet.
+As we read above about the Second Dalai Lama, the Rime development was not unprecedented, but sprang from a much more oppressive atmosphere during the time of Jamgon Kongtrul and his colleagues due to the stagnation of sectarianism that had befallen Tibet.

 Rime arose as a non-local approach to a Buddhism, which had become divided by the local sects and school, both geographically and economically.
 The non-locality of Rime “called out” the locality of the other sects, and mediated a response which included inviting them, along with all the others, to the big round table of Tibetan Buddhism.